 Brand Name Drug:

 A prescription drug that is manufactured and sold by the pharmaceutical company that originally researched and developed the drug.
 A Brand name drug and its generic equivalent have the same active-ingredient formula.
 However, generic drugs are manufactured and sold by other drug manufacturers and are generally not available until after the patent on the brand name drug has expired.

-The stage in the Part D drug benefit where you pay a low copayment or coinsurance for your drugs after you or other qualified parties on your behalf have spent $5,000 (in 2018) or $5,100 (in 2019) on covered drugs during the plan year.
+The stage in the Part D drug benefit where you pay a low copayment or coinsurance for your drugs after you or other qualified parties on your behalf have spent $5,100 in 2019 on covered drugs during the plan year.

 Centers for Medicare & Medicaid Services (CMS):

 CMS is the federal agency that administers Medicare, Medicaid and several other health-related programs.
 CMS sets standards for Medicare Part D insurance plans.

 An amount you may be required to pay as your share of the cost for prescription drugs after you pay any deductibles.
 Coinsurance is a percentage of the cost (for example: 20%).

 An amount you may be required to pay as your share of the cost for a prescription drug after you pay for any deductible.
 A copay is usually a set dollar amount (for example: a $10 copay).

 Cost-sharing refers to amounts that a member has to pay when drugs are received.
 (This is in addition to the plan’s monthly premium.)
 Cost-sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific drug is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a drug, that a plan requires when a specific drug is received.